jagkagd/arrayConverter/README.md

        [[ 4], [-4]],
        [[ 5], [-5]]]),
  array([ 0,  0, -1,  1, -2,  2, -3,  3, -4,  4, -5,  5, -6]))
-# it will figure out the maximum valid output shape

 >> a[1] # or just get the transformation for second output s = mod(-|_mod(x0, 2)_| + 1, 2)
 [
   in0: y0 = mod(|_0.50*x0_|, 6), y1 = 0
   in1: y0 = mod(|_0.50*x0_|, 10)
 ]

 >> a[1]([np.array([[i] for i in range(6)]), -np.arange(10)])
 [ 0,  0, -1,  1, -2,  2, -3,  3, -4,  4, -5,  5, -6]
 ```